IBM/operator-collection-sdk/ibm/operator_collection_sdk/roles/build_collection/README.md

 # build_collection

-This Ansible role builds a local operator collection artifact that can be uploaded to the IBM z/OS Cloud Broker
+This Ansible role builds an operator collection artifact that can be uploaded to the IBM z/OS Cloud Broker

 ## License